HGARgG-0710/math-expressions.js/README.md

 # math-expressions.js

-math-expressions.js is a JavaScript library with a vast variety of covered areas of interest.
+math-expressions.js is a general-purpose JavaScript programming library with a vast variety of covered areas of interest.
 <!-- TODO: this is temporary, after having added more beautiful things to the 1.0, pray make this more full... -->
-Amongst those: very handy utilities, basic statistics, collections, abstract objects, orders, multi-dimensional arrays, equation parsing, unlimited types and highly configurable macros for elementary representations of powerful in-program types based off the native JavaScript Objects;
+Amongst them are: very handy utilities, basic statistics, abstract objects, orders, multi-dimensional arrays, equation parsing, unlimited recursion-based (including numeric) types and highly configurable macros for elementary representations of powerful in-program types based off the native JavaScript Objects;